MrHedmad/blog/content/about.md

 title = "About"
 +++

+{{< image src="/blog/resources/images/profile.png" alt="My Dumb Face" position="right" style="border-radius: 8px; width: 200px; float: right; border:10px solid transparent;" >}}

 Hello, my name is Luca and this is my blog, where I post about the things that interest me.

 I have a Master's degree in Cellular and Molecular Biology, and I specialize in Bioinformatics.
 I live in Turin, Italy.
-I'm about to start a PHD position at Prof. Munaron Lab, under the supervision of Dr. Ruffinatti at the University of Turin.
+I'm currently working as a PHD candidate at Prof. Munaron Lab, under the supervision of Dr. Ruffinatti at the University of Turin.
 The goal of my PhD is to profile the gene expression in tumor cells to detect deregulations at a whole-transportome level.

 I mostly code in `R` and `Python`, although I've recently taken a liking for the `Rust` programming language.

-Contact me with my email: `luca.visentin@unito.it`
+Contact me with my email: `luca.visentin (at) unito.it`

 In my spare time I'm a PC gamer, and I play a ton of board games and (occasionally) Dungeons and Dragons.

+You can find [my linktree here](https://linktr.ee/mrhedmad).
+This website also hosts my curriculum vitae [in italian](/blog/resources/assets/Luca_Visentin_CV_ITA.pdf) and [in English](/blog/resources/assets/Luca_Visentin_CV_ENG.pdf), as well as [my publication list](/blog/resources/assets/Luca_Visentin_Publication_List.pdf).

 ## My tools